+[note: Ericsson proposes to delete the table ot to remove/increase upper limits for Micro and Pico]

 For the macro base station, an in-block e.i.r.p. limit is not obligatory.
 In case an upper limit is desired by an administration, a value of 68 dBm e.i.r.p. may be applied.

-The Micro BS e.i.r.p. limit of 47 dBm is calculated by using a 38 dBm limit for the power at the antenna connector together with an antenna with a maximum gain of 9 dBi.
+[The Micro BS e.i.r.p. limit of 47 dBm is calculated by using a 38 dBm limit for the power at the antenna connector together with an antenna with a maximum gain of 9 dBi.]

 Baseline regions